 - Make sure you have a plan which provides a dedicated IP and SSL certificate.

-- If your host aggressively caches (specifically WP Engine), make sure you can turn it off or ignore certain URLs on your site.
-Read this article to learn more about configuring WP Engine for MemberMouse.
+- If your host aggressively caches, make sure you can turn it off or ignore certain URLs on your site.
+If you have WP Engine specifically, read this article to learn more about configuring WP Engine for MemberMouse.

 - Make sure you get adequate performance on your site even with caching turned off.